rule

 Text 24

-With her enjoyed he, the best among the humans, whatever there was to enjoy to his desire in the best of all places and gardens like Caitraratha [see also 5.16: 13-14].
+He, the best among the human beings, enjoyed, in the most exquisite places and pleasure gardens like Caitraratha, with her whatever there was to enjoy to his desire [see also 5.16: 13-14].

 Text 25

 Delighted with her and ever more aroused by the fragrance of her beautiful face, enjoyed he it every day to live with her for a long time, she the gift of God as sweet as the saffron of a lotus.
+(Vedabase)

 Text 26

-Not seeing Urvas'î told Indra the singers of heaven: 'Without my Urvas'î is my abode not as beautiful'.
+Not seeing Urvas'ī told Indra the singers of heaven: 'Without my Urvas'ī is my abode not as beautiful'.
 (Vedabase)

 Text 27

-Thus came they in the dead of night, when it was dark all around, to steal Urvas'î's two lambs that she had entrusted the king being his wife.
+Thus they in the dead of night assembled in the dark to steal away the two lambs that Urvas'ī as a wife had entrusted to the king.

-Thus came they in the dead of night, when it was dark all around, to steal Urvas'î's two lambs that she as his wife had entrusted the king.
+Thus came they in the dead of night, when it was dark all around, to steal Urvas'ī's two lambs that she had entrusted the king being his wife.
 (Vedabase)

 Text 28

 Hearing them, whom she treated as her sons, cry when they were taken away said she: 'I am finished with such a bad eunuch of a husband who considers himself a hero!
+(Vedabase)

 Text 29